VivekVinushanth/TamilSongsLyricsCorpus/README.md

 ## Directory Structure
 -----

-'doc'
-├── Raw_Data : The data scraped dirctly from website
+"├── Raw_Data : The data scraped dirctly from website"
-  ├── Tamil_movie_song_lyrics_2017 - Folder with individual JSON for lyrics from Tamil Movies of 2017 ├── Tamil_movie_song_lyrics_2018 - Folder with individual JSON for lyrics from Tamil Movies of 2018 ├── Tamil_movie_song_lyrics_2019 - Folder with individual JSON for lyrics from Tamil Movies of 2019 ├── Tamil_movie_song_lyrics_2020 - Folder with individual JSON for lyrics from Tamil Movies of 2020 ├── Tamil_movie_song_lyrics_random_2300+ - Folder with individual JSON for lyrics from Tamil Movies ├── Tamil_movie_song_lyrics_2017 - JSON File incorporated lyrics from Tamil Movies of 2017 ├── Tamil_movie_song_lyrics_2018 - JSON File incorporated lyrics from Tamil Movies of 2018
+  "├── Tamil_movie_song_lyrics_2017 - Folder with individual JSON for lyrics from Tamil Movies of 2017" "├── Tamil_movie_song_lyrics_2018 - Folder with individual JSON for lyrics from Tamil Movies of 2018" "├── Tamil_movie_song_lyrics_2019 - Folder with individual JSON for lyrics from Tamil Movies of 2019" "├── Tamil_movie_song_lyrics_2020 - Folder with individual JSON for lyrics from Tamil Movies of 2020" ├── Tamil_movie_song_lyrics_random_2300+ - Folder with individual JSON for lyrics from Tamil Movies ├── Tamil_movie_song_lyrics_2017 - JSON File incorporated lyrics from Tamil Movies of 2017 ├── Tamil_movie_song_lyrics_2018 - JSON File incorporated lyrics from Tamil Movies of 2018